dl1bz/deskhpsdr/README.md

 Special thanks to:<br>

 - my lovely wife any my family for her great patience and understanding
-- John Melton G0ORX & Christoph van Wüllen DL1YCF for their pihpsdr development
+- John/G0ORX, Steve/KA6S & Jae/K5JAE for initial pihpsdr development
+- Christoph/DL1YCF for continue development and current pihpsdr
 - Dr. Warren C. Pratt NR0V for the great software library WDSP, the "heart" of our deskHPSDR application
 - OpenAI/ChatGPT for many code optimizations and saving a lot of time in development
 - all of the active users and contributors for support deskHPSDR, Open Source Soft- and Hardware